Guide: Your Optimal Free Prize Request in 2026

 Another useful tip is to identify “bridge” employees.
 Office managers, HRBPs, purchasing, local communication, site managers.
 They often know which partners appreciate the company’s employer brand and which seek presence among employees.

-Classifying Targets According to Effort/Probability Ratio
+Classifying Targets According to the Effort/Probability Ratio

 Priority Type of Partner Practical Reading